EarthScope/ispaq/README.md

 **Data_Access** has four entries describing where to find data, metadata, events, and optionally response files.

-* *dataselect_url:* should indicate a miniseed location as one of the FDSN web service aliases used by ObsPy (e.g. IRIS), an explicit URL pointing to an FDSN web service domain (e.g. http://service.iris.edu), or a file path to a directory containing miniSEED files (_See: "Using Local Data Files", below_).
+* *dataselect_url:* should indicate a miniSEED location as one of the FDSN web service aliases used by ObsPy (e.g. IRIS), an explicit URL pointing to an FDSN web service domain (e.g. http://service.iris.edu ), or a file path to a directory containing miniSEED files (_See: "Using Local Data Files", below_).

 * *station_url:* should indicate a metadata location as an FDSN web service alias, an explicit URL, or a path to a file containing metadata in [StationXML](http://www.fdsn.org/xml/station/) format ([schema](http://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
-For web services, this should point to the same place as _dataselect_url_ (for explicit URLs, this should be the station service interface from the same origin as the dataselect interface).
+For web services, this should point to the same place as _dataselect_url_ (e.g. http://service.iris.edu) .
 For local metadata, StationXML is read at the channel level and any response information is ignored.
 Local instrument response (if used) is expected to be in RESP file format and specified in the *resp_dir* entry (see below).
 If neither webservices or StationXML is available, the station_url entry should be left unspecified (blank).
 In this case, metrics that do not require metadata will still be calculated.
 Metrics that do require metadata information (cross_talk, polarity_check, orientation_check, transfer_function) will not be calculated and will return a log message stating "No available waveforms".

     If you are starting from a dataless SEED, you can create StationXML using the [FDSN StationXML-SEED Converter](https://seiscode.iris.washington.edu/projects/stationxml-converter).

-* *event_url:* should indicate an event catalog location as an FDSN web service alias (e.g. USGS), an explicit URL, or a path to a file containing event information in [QuakeML](https://quake.ethz.ch/quakeml) format ([schema](https://quake.ethz.ch/quakeml/docs/xml?action=AttachFile&do=get&target=QuakeML-BED-1.2.xsd)).
+* *event_url:* should indicate an event catalog location as an FDSN web service alias (e.g. USGS), an explicit URL (e.g. https://earthquake.usgs.gov), or a path to a file containing event information in [QuakeML](https://quake.ethz.ch/quakeml) format
+([schema](https://quake.ethz.ch/quakeml/docs/xml?action=AttachFile&do=get&target=QuakeML-BED-1.2.xsd)).
-_Only web service providers that can output text format can be used at this time._ This entry will only be used by metrics that require event information in order to be calculated (cross_talk, polarity_check, orientation_check).
+Only web service providers that can output text format can be used at this time.
+This entry will only be used by metrics that require event information in order to be calculated (cross_talk, polarity_check, orientation_check).

 * *resp_dir:* should be unspecified or absent if local response files are not used.
-Response information is only needed when generating PSD derived metrics or PDF plots.
 The default behavior is to retrieve response information from [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/).
-To make use of local instrument responses, this parameter should indicate a path to a directory containing response files in [RESP](http://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
+To use local instrument responses instead of [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/), this parameter should indicate a path to a directory containing response files in [RESP](http://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
 Local response files are expected to be named 'RESP.network.station.location.channel' or 'RESP.station.network.location.channel'.
 Filenames with extension '.txt' are also acceptable.
 E.g., RESP.IU.CASY.00.BH1, RESP.CASY.IU.00.BH1, RESP.IU.CASY.00.BH1.txt.

+    Response information is only needed when generating PSD derived metrics, PDF plots, or the transfer_function metric.

     If you are starting from a dataless SEED, you can create RESP files using [rdseed](http://ds.iris.edu/ds/nodes/dmc/manuals/rdseed/).

-**Preferences** has three entries describing ispaq output.
+**Preferences** has four entries describing ispaq output.

-* *csv_output_dir:* should be followed by a directory path for output of generated metric text files (CSV).
+* *csv_dir:* should be followed by a directory path for output of generated metric text files (CSV).
 If the direcotry does not exist, then it defaults to the current working directory.

-* *plot_output_dir:* should be followed by a directory path for output of generated PDF plots (PNG).
+* *png_dir:* should be followed by a directory path for output of generated PDF plots (PNG).
-If the direcotry does not exist, then it defaults to the current working directory.
+If the directory does not exist, then it defaults to the current working directory.

 * *sigfigs:* should indicate the number of significant figures used for output columns named "value".
 Default is 6.

 * *sncl_format:* should be the format of sncl aliases and miniSEED file names, must be some combination of period separated N=network,S=station, L=location, C=channel (e.g., N.S.L.C, S.N.L.C).
 If no sncl_format exists, it defaults to N.S.L.C.

-Any of these preference file entries can be overridden by command line arguments:
+Any of these preference file entries can be overridden by command-line arguments:
 `-M "metric name"`, `-S "station SNCL"`, `--dataselect_url`, `--station_url`, `--event_url`, `--resp_dir`,
 `--csv_output_dir`, `--plot_output_dir`, `--sigfigs`, `--sncl_format`